NEUIR/M2RAG/README.md

 # Benchmarking Retrieval-Augmented Generation in Multi-Modal Contexts
 Source code for our paper : [Benchmarking Retrieval-Augmented Generation in Multi-Modal Contexts](https://arxiv.org/abs/2502.17297)

-Click the links below to view our paper and datasets
+Click the links below to view our paper and datasets.

 <a href='https://arxiv.org/abs/2502.17297'><img src='https://img.shields.io/badge/Paper-Arxiv-red'></a><a href='https://huggingface.co/datasets/whalezzz/M2RAG'><img src='https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-M2RAG-blue'></a>

 If you find this work useful, please cite our paper  and give us a shining star 🌟